Skip to content

 However, the most advantageous quality is larger yields and cannabinoid production—sometimes much, much larger.
 According to AgTechNavigator, farmers are reporting 50% to 100% more crops with polyploid crops.

-Advanced Genetics from Trilogene Seeds
+Find Your Advanced Genetics at Trilogene Seeds

 While naturally occurring triploid cannabis plants are rare, they have always existed.
 Today, the difference is these genetically superior varieties are available to purchase from select seed banks.
 However, buying triploid seeds online is an act of faith.
 That’s why you must only use a reputable seed bank with experience in stabilizing genetics.
 At Trilogene, we have been at the forefront of pushing the industry forward by embracing new genetic advancements.
 If you’d like to take advantage of this current revolution in cannabis cultivation, reach out or browse our menu of triploid seeds.